 Storage Studies

 During normal and refrigerated storage, the Dahi's pH, titratable acidity, microbial parameters, and sensory qualities were assessed at regular intervals of the first, third, fifth, and seventh days.
 Standard techniques as outlined by AOAC (1996) were applied for Physico-Chemical Analysis, including pH and titratable acidity (% Lactic acid).
-The pH was measured using a digital pH meter (Younus et al 2002).
+The pH was measured using a digital pH meter (Younus et al., 2002).
 The Mojjonier method was used to determine fat.
 The AOAC determined the amount of ash (1996).